swyxio/ai-notes/Monthly Notes/Mar 2024 notes.md

 ## frontier models

+> notes: simonw's [The GPT-4 barrier has finally been smashed](https://simonwillison.net/2024/Mar/8/gpt-4-barrier/) recaps the feeling at early March 2024

 - [Anthropic Claude 3](https://www.anthropic.com/news/claude-3-family) ([technical report](https://www-cdn.anthropic.com/de8ba9b01c9ab7cbabf5c33b80b7bbc618857627/Model_Card_Claude_3.pdf))
 	- Haiku (small, $0.25/mtok - "available soon"), Sonnet (medium, $3/mtok - powers claude.ai, is on Amazon Bedrock and Google Vertex), Opus (large $15/mtok - powers Claude Pro)
 		- **Speed**: Haiku is the fastest and most cost-effective model on the market for its intelligence category. **It can read an information and data dense research paper on arXiv (~10k tokens) with charts and graphs in less than three seconds**.
 Following launch, we expect to improve performance even further.
 [Sonnet is 2x faster than Opus and Claude 2/2.1](https://x.com/AnthropicAI/status/1764653835568726215?s=20)